Top 5 Lower Body Strength Exercises for Athletes

 As athletes physically get muscular, stronger, and faster, functional strength training becomes a must to compete, and to avert getting hurt.

-If you are including lower body strength training to gain improved performance in other activities such as cycling, and running, you want to have well-chiseled muscles in your lower body, or if you want to have improved muscularity in your daily activities such as climbing stairs or walking, then there are quite several benefits that you are likely to get from lower-body workouts.
+If you are including lower body strength training to gain improved performance in other activities such as cycling and running.
+If you want to have well-chiseled muscles in your lower body, or if you want to have improved muscularity in your daily activities such as climbing stairs or walking.
+Thus, there are quite several benefits that you are likely to get from lower-body workouts.

 1. Improved Athletic Performance